Yma-Van2020/fullstack_mern_project/README.md

 ## More detailed Features

+* Built one to many relationships with nested documents using Mongoose/MongoDb
 * Login/ Registration validation with React, JSON Web token, bcrypt
 * After logging in, the user is able to chat with the GuidingBot for the usage of the app and helpful resources
 * User can fill out a form to get their mood score(either positive, neutral or negative)